 Instructions

-- In a medium saucepan melt butter.
+- In a medium saucepan, melt butter.
 Stir often and let it boil.
 The mixture will be yellow and the bubbles will be large.
-After 8 to 10 minutes it will start to darken and smell nutty.
-Dark flecks will appear in the bottom of the pan.
+After 8 to 10 minutes, it will start to darken and smell nutty.
+Dark flecks will appear at the bottom of the pan.
 Remove from heat and add lemon juice.
 Stand back, since it will bubble up furiously.
 Put the saucepan on top of the icy water and let the butter firm up.

 - Transfer the cold browned butter to a large bowl.

 - Make a log and wrap it in plastic.
-Refrigerate for 1 hour or until it is firm enough to cut without cracking or loosing its shape.
+Refrigerate for 1 hour or until it is firm enough to cut without cracking or losing shape.

 - Line a baking tray with parchment paper.

-- Bake for about 30 minutes, until they are a bit golden.
+- Bake for about 30 minutes, until it's dry on top and starting to brown.

 - Prep Time: 20 minutes